realxinzhao/paper-nc2024-LandBasedCDR-DisplayItems/README.md

 ![Fig. 6 Implications of land-based mitigation on crop prices](./output/GCAM/Main/MainFig6_AgPriceImplication.png) **Fig. 6 Implications of land-based mitigation on crop prices.** Panel (A) displays the staple crop price index (2020 = 1) in pathways explored in this study, with each dot representing the crop price in a projection year (i.e., 2025, 2050, 2100), distinguished by policy scenarios (subpanels), and scenarios (lines & colors).
 Staple crop in GCAM is an aggregation of wheat, corn, rice, other grains, and root & tuber (Table S2).
 Panel (B) shows the crop price index (2020 = 1) distributions across AR6 pathways (n = 28) and crops (n <= 4) by year and Carbon Budget (CB) subranges.
 AR6 crops include wheat, corn, rice, and soybean.
 The boxplots show the median (horizontal line within the boxes), interquartile range (boxes), and 5 – 95 percentile range (whiskers) by study period and CB subrange.
 The blue line represents the median value in the full CB range.
 Panel (C) shows the marginal effect on staple crop prices (dots) from a $100 (2010 USD) increase in the shadow price of carbon dioxide by sector.
 The coefficients correspond to Model 4 in Table S6.
 Error bars represent the 95% confidence intervals (CI) of each coefficient.
 Panel (D) shows the relationship (point) between staple crop price impact (reference = 1) and cropland impact (reference = 0 Mha) in 2100 across LCP scenarios (point colors) and policy scenarios (point shapes) by AR6 R10 regions (subpanels; see Table S1 for mappings).
 Linear trend lines (blue lines) and 95% CI (grey ribbons) are added for each region (subpanel).
 Data source: GCAM simulation results and AR6 Scenario Database.

+#Acknowledgments
+The PNNL authors acknowledge support from the ExxonMobil Technology and Engineering Company.
+The views and opinions expressed are those of the authors alone.
+We appreciate Kate Calvin, Ben Bond-Lamberty, Yang Ou, Jay Fuhrman, Dalei Hao, Patrick O’Rourke, Brinda Yarlagadda, Ryna Cui, Xueyuan Gao, Pralit Patel, Matthew Binsted, Alan Di Vittorio, Kanishka Narayan, and Page Kyle for their valuable comments and suggestions.